-Speedster7t FPGAs contain GDDR6 subsystems on the west and east sides of the devices to provide external high-bandwidth memory interface support.
+Speedster7t FPGAs contain GDDR6 subsystems on the west and east sides to provide external high-bandwidth memory interface support.
 The controller and PHY implementation are compliant with the JEDEC GDDR6 SGRAM Standard JESD250.
-See the table below for a summary of the key specs and features.
+See the following table for a summary of the key specs and features.